 In recent months the committee has worked hard amassing data on the spiritual and temporal health of the Diocese of Lansing using various state-of-the-art analytical programs.
 This has included MapDashTM for Faith Communities which charts layers of demographic and statistical information, relevant to parish and diocesan life, onto an interactive map; Veracruz Strategic and Financial Consulting who have been reviewing the elementary and high school estate across the diocese; and the Disciple Maker Index and Called for More by the Catholic Leadership Institute which have attempted to gauge the spiritual temperature of both parishioners and priests.

-“Now, however, the committee would like to hear from parishioners across the 10-counties,” says Father Mathias Thelen, “and so starting on Tuesday, April 21, we will be offering presentations to every parish community across the Diocese of Lansing on the Realign Resources for Mission process.”
+“Now, however, the committee would like to hear from parishioners across the 10-counties,” says Father Mathias Thelen, “and so starting in November 2020, we will be offering presentations to every parish community across the Diocese of Lansing on the Realign Resources for Mission process.”

 Each presentation will be hosted by a member of the committee plus, in most cases, a member of staff from the Diocesan Curia, who will explain the Realign Resources for Mission process.